tsmith-rv/easycontainers/README.md

 }
 ```

+### Supported OS
+I'm using **macOS**, so that is all I'm positive about.
+Linux should be probably be fine -- Windows will not work by default.
+If you're using the
+Linux subsystem, then maybe?
+I'm not sure though.

 ### Gotchas
 - Despite going out of my way to make sure bound ports aren't given out, when running parallel tests I occasionally still
 get an error from one or more docker containers claiming I'm using a port that is already allocated, despite checking if